(for veterinary information only)

 This medication is contraindicated for diarrheas involving intestinal toxins (parvovirus enteritis or patients with liver failure would be a good examples).
 In these cases, the absorption enhancing effects of diphenoxylate hydrochloride could be a serious problem as one would not want to enhance the absorption of intestinal toxins.

 Diphenoxylate hydrochloride should not be used in debilitated patients.
-Caution is recommended for patients with Addison's disease, increased intracranial pressures, hypothyroidism, liver disease, or severe kidney failure.
+Caution is recommended for patients with Addison's disease, increased intracranial pressures, hypothyroidism, liver disease, or advanced kidney insufficiency.